North Attleboro in Bristol County, Massachusetts — The American Northeast (New England)

 The Draper Farm became the home of the Showcase Cinema Theaters.

 Location.
 41° 57.092′ N, 71° 20.577′ W. Marker is in North Attleboro, Massachusetts, in Bristol County.
 Marker is on Draper Ave, on the left when traveling east.
+Located at the Southern end of the Showcase movies parking lot.
 Touch for map.
-Located at the Southern end of the Showcase movies parking lot.
 Marker is in this post office area: North Attleboro MA 02760, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 23, 2012, by Bryan Simmons of Attleboro, Massachusetts.
-This page has been viewed 636 times since then and 29 times this year.
+It was originally submitted on July 23, 2012, by Bryan Simmons of Attleboro, Massachusetts.
+This page has been viewed 766 times since then and 18 times this year.
 Photos: 1, 2. submitted on July 23, 2012, by Bryan Simmons of Attleboro, Massachusetts. • Bill Pfingsten was the editor who published this page.